 Registry type(s): Marker erected 04/07/1992, State Register listed 12/05/1986

 Location: 16853 Chain Lake Street, Cassopolis, MI 49031 (Cemetery adjacent to church) – Directions

 Another name: First Methodist Episcopal Church (on Middle Crossing Road)

 Historic use: Church

 Significant person: Reverend John R. Richards (1869)

-Marker Inscription: FIRST METHODIST EPISCOPAL CHURCH Circuit-riding ministers established a Methodist class in Silver Creek Township in 1843.
-Five families attended the earliest meetings, held in the home of Leroy L. Curtis, the first class leader.
+Marker Inscription: FIRST METHODIST EPISCOPAL CHURCH circuit-riding ministers established a Methodist class in Silver Creek Township in 1843.
+Five families attended the earliest meetings, held in the home of Leroy L. Curtis, the first-class leader.
 In 1844 the Reverend David Whitlock was appointed minister to the group and conducted services in the Indian Lake schoolhouse.
 During the ministry of the Reverend John R. Richards, church members used lumber from nearby farms to build this Greek Revival style church in 1869.
-Two local men, Enos Bowerman and Will Hess, served as contractor and carpenter for the construction.
+Two local men, Enos Bowerman and Will Hess served as contractors and carpenters for the construction.
 Throughout its history, the congregation’s societies and charitable fundraising have made it a vibrant participant in the local community.

 Period: Mid to late 19th century